AmokSolderer/APC/README.md

 3.2 [The APC and PinMame](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) - shows the current status of the APC and Lisy running PinMame
 3.3 [PinMame howto](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md) - If your game is not yet supported, you can learn here how to change that
 3.4 [PinMame game numbers](https://github.com/AmokSolderer/APC/blob/master/DOC/lisyminigames.csv) - list of the PinMame game numbers
 3.5 [Controlling Lisy](https://github.com/AmokSolderer/APC/blob/master/DOC/LisyDebug.md) - updating Lisy and using the debug mode
+3.6 [Instructions for extracting sound files](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameSounds.md) - automatic extraction of sound files and the use of Audacity in more detail (by Mokopin)

 4 Using MPF
 4.1 [MPF runs APC](https://www.youtube.com/watch?v=w4Po8OE5Zkw) - see my first humble MPF steps in this video